MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

         `[Parameter(Mandatory = $false)]`

         `[string]$BposTenantId = "23976bc6-dcd4-4173-9d96-dad1f48efd42",`

-    -   If your server is running Windows Server 2012, you might have to manually load the RMSProtection module at the beginning of the script.
-Add the following command (or equivalent if  the "Program Files" folder is  on a drive other than the  C: drive :

-        ```
-        Import-Module "C:\Program Files\WindowsPowerShell\Modules\RMSProtection\RMSProtection.dll"
-        ```

 3. Sign the script.
 If you do not sign the script (more secure), you must configure Windows PowerShell on the servers that run it.
 For example, run a Windows PowerShell session with the **Run as Administrator** option, and type: **Set-ExecutionPolicy RemoteSigned**.
 However, this configuration lets all unsigned scripts run when they are stored on this server (less secure).